 Taste and appearance

-The dry leaves of Jin Mao Hue Golden Monkey, consisting of mainly dark leaves/buds, interspersed with individual golden colored tips, owe their characteristic, slightly curled shape the typical black tea rolling process.
-In the fresh fruity cup, the tea shows a light, highly transparent orange color that is midway between amber and red.
+The dry leaves of Jin Mao Hue Golden Monkey consists of mainly dark leaves/buds, interspersed with golden colored tips.
+They owe their characteristic, slightly curled shape to the typical black tea rolling process.
+In the fresh fruity cup, the tea shows a light, transparent orange that is midway between amber and red.

-The name Jin Mao Hue (chin.: 金毛猴) means as much as ‘Golden Monkey’ and is derived from the visual appearance of the ready rolled and dried tea leaves, reminiscent of a local monkey species’ golden hair.
-As an exception to the rule, of all Chinese teas, this black tea comes without any legend or known historical background, which might be one reason for its low degree of awareness.
+The name Jin Mao Hue (chin.: 金毛猴) means as much as ‘Golden Monkey’.
+It reflects the visual appearance of the processed tea leaves, being reminiscent of a local monkey species’ golden hair.

 Picking and processing